 But how could a Cherokee/Shawnee be in Illinois?

-After invasion, when colonies became the United States of America, Native Americans were very aware they were being denied basic civil rights.
+After the boats and invasions, when colonies became the United States of America, Native Americans were very aware they were being denied basic civil rights.
 I know many readers are history teachers or history buffs, so you already know about the Cherokee Trail of Tears, etc. Some of my ancestors were in Tennessee and Kentucky then were forced on the trail.
 Some made it as far as Illinois, Missouri, Arkansas and stopped.
 Why?
 Because if they married white men, or married mixed-blood men who didn’t claim they are Indian, that meant they had a future.
 If they had family already in Illinois that could also be their salvation!

-I have many ancestors who lived and died in Pana, and that part of Illinois.
+I have many ancestors who lived and died in Pana, Illinois.
 Where Illinois meets Kentucky was another Trail of Tears.
 Where southern Illinois meets Missouri is the Trail of Tears State Park.
 Illinois, particularly south-central Illinois is filled with street names like Nokomis, Pocahantas, Mowequa, Powhatan, Chillicothe, and many more.
 I do not believe this is mere coincidence.
 Many Indians in the East were moving and migrating as more and more colonists were encroaching – and somehow enough (mixed) Indians were in Illinois and enough settled in Illinois, enough to have an influence on place names.
 (The last time I drove through Illinois, my jaw dropped at all the Indian names!)

 - Illinois is an Algonquin word.
 Illinois – from the French rendering of an Algonquian (perhaps Miami) word apparently meaning “s/he speaks normally” (c.f.
 Miami ilenweewa), from Proto-Algonquian *elen-, “ordinary” + -wē, “to speak”, referring to the Illiniwek.